dujanhung/json-validator/doc.md

 @required
 ```

-marks this JSON key as required.
+marks this JSON entry as required.

 >[!CAUTION]
->if you remove such entries in the being-validated JSON file, the script would throw an error.
+>if you remove such entries, the script would throw an error.

 ___